src-d/blog/content/upcoming/language_migrations.md

 <p align="center" class="caption">Popularity of languages according to
 <a href="https://en.wikipedia.org/wiki/Centrality">centrality measure</a> on GitHub</p>

 **Python** (16.1 %) appears to be the most attractive language, followed closely by **Java** (15.3 %).
-However, it's especially interesting since only 11.3 % of all source code written on GitHub, among these 22 languages is **Python**.
+It's especially interesting since only 11.3 % of all source code on GitHub is written in **Python**.

 In Erik's ranking, **Go** was the big winner with 16.4 %.
-Since Erik based his approach on Google queries, it seems that the buzz around Go which makes people wonder explicitly in blogs if they should move to this language, takes a bit of time to become apparent in terms of projects effectively written in **Go** on GitHub.
+Since Erik based his approach on Google queries, it seems that the buzz around Go, which makes people wonder explicitly in blogs if they should move to this language, takes a bit of time to produce projects effectively written in **Go** on GitHub.

-Furthermore **C** (9.2 %) is doing well like in Erik's grading with 14.3 %, though it is due to the amount of projects coded in **C** on GitHub.
+Furthermore, **C** (9.2 %) is doing well in accoradance with Erik's grading of 14.3 %, though it is due to the amount of projects coded in **C** on GitHub.

-Although there are ten times more lines of code on GitHub in **PHP** than in **Ruby**, we have the same probability to switch for those two.
+Although there are ten times more lines of code on GitHub in **PHP** than in **Ruby**, they have the same stationary distribution.

-**Go** (3.2 %) appears on the 9th position which is largely honorable given the small proportion (0.9 %) of **Go** projects which are written on GitHub.
-The same proportion of projects are in **Perl** for example, but this language doesn't really awake passion (2 % popularity).
+**Go** (3.2 %) appears on the 9th position which is largely honorable given the small proportion (0.9 %) of **Go** projects which are hosted on GitHub.
+For example the same proportion of projects are written in **Perl**, but this language doesn't really stir up passion (2 % popularity).

 ### What about sticking to a language ?

 If we keep the main diagonal of our transition matrix before applying the power iteration, we obtain slightly different results.
 It mainly decreases top languages popularity while raising the smaller ones'.
-Indeed, it seems logical to believe that developers who invest their time in mastering a language on the fringe of the others tend to stick to them unlike the popular ones.
+Indeed, it seems reasonable to believe that developers who invest their time in mastering languages on the fringe of the others tend to stick to them unlike with the popular ones.

-In the rest of the post, we will consider our first representation of the dominant eigenvector.
+In the rest of the post we will consider our first representation of the dominant eigenvector.

 ### Back to the transition matrix